-The fair values of assets and liabilities that are not traded in an active market are determined The tair values or assets and isobilities into ace not visible in an accure market are determine using one or more valuation techniques.
-These valuation techniques maximise, to the extern possible, the use of observable market data.
+The fair values of assets and liabilities that are not traded in an active market are determined The tair values or assets and isobilities that are not valued in an active market are determine using one or more valuation techniques.
+These valuation techniques maximise, to the extent possible, the use of observable market data.
 If all significant inputs required to measure fair value are observable, the asset or liability is included in Level 2, if one or more significant inputs are not based on observable market data, the asset or liability is included in Level 3.